kammitama5/kammitama5.github.io/_posts/2017-4-20-Thursday-April-20th.md

 - I was looking up LaTeX symbols today and found this page, which is a database for mathematical and numerical sequences.
 Also, it will play MIDI versions of sequences.
 I found one for Pascal Triangle Sequences; you can download a MIDI of what that would sound like

 [Pascal's Triangle](http://oeis.org/play?seq=A007318)

+It's called "The On-Line Encyclopedia of Integer Sequences", and it was founded by [N. J. A. Sloane](https://en.wikipedia.org/wiki/Neil_Sloane), a mathematician.